ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak14006/datasheet.md

 The RAK14006 is a rotary encoder module with PEC11L-4125F-S0020 from BOURNS.
 RAK14006 can detect user inputs such as rotation direction and rotation number of steps.
 Also, an independent push switch is provided for the user.

 ### Features

 - Rotary Encoder with an independent push switch
-- 3.3&nbsp;V Power supply
+- 3.3 V Power supply
 - Chipset: BOURNS PEC11L-4125F-S0020
-- Module Size: 25&nbsp;mm x 35&nbsp;mm
+- Module Size: 25 mm x 35 mm

 ## Specifications